 A platform, crafted from years of dutifully serving this community.
 These are the guiding values that will enhace the vision to make sure that we don't become Santa Monica with the concrete canyons, density and traffic nightmare that dominate the everyday life of the Westside.
 We are a family oriented, beachtown community that has an active lifestyle.

 Community representation takes many skills and forms, but the essence of is being able to sit down with a developer, being able to sit down with elected officials and being able to sit down with citizens and be able to find the win-win-win solution.
-Making things happen, making projects better, making this community better.
+Making things happen, making projects better, making this community better, which requires hard work and cooperation.
 This is who Nils is on a personal level.

 Owning a small business, helping other small business owners make their business successful and finding solutions is what Nils does.
 Solutions to problems, solutions to make things happen.